DennisFaucher/simple-mcp/README.md

 I wanted to learn Model Context Protocol.
 I failed a bunch of times.
 Then I asked Claude for help.
 I finally succeeded.
 Thanks Claude.
 Claude even wrote this README bc I'm not really that smart. 🙂

+Just in case this AI README is wonky,
+- Run mcp-server.py in one terminal session
+- Run mcp_client from another terminal
+- Both need to be run from the simple-mcp folder

 ---

 A straightforward implementation of the Model Context Protocol (MCP) in Python, featuring a server with basic mathematical and file operations, and an interactive client.